 In the Select Migration Scope section, select migration objects.

-After selecting the Database Object or Entire Database option, you need to select the objects or database to be migrated in the left-side pane, and then click > to add them to the right-side pane.
+After selecting Table-level or Database-level, select the objects to be migrated in the left pane and click > to add them to the right pane.

 The data migration service allows you to rename objects, set row filters, and remove a single migration object or all migration objects.